How to Get Rid of the Smell of Sweat in Workout Clothes

 How to Get Rid of Sweat Smell in Workout Clothes

-1.Dry Gym Clothes Before Washing
+1.Dry Gym Clothes before Washing

 Even if workout apparel is made from quick-drying polyester or performance materials that wick moisture away from the body, it may not dry completely if it's thrown in the hamper or kept in the bottom of a gym bag.

-Odor-causing bacteria thrives in damp environments, so hanging up workout gear can help mitigate bacterial growth and therefore reduce the opportunity for smells to sink in.
+Odour-causing bacteria thrives in damp environments, so hanging up workout gear can help mitigate bacterial growth and therefore reduce the opportunity for smells to sink in.

-2.Pre-Soak in Vinegar and Baking Soda
+2.Pre-Soak in Vinegar and Bicarbonate of Soda

-If you don’t have time to do a vinegar-and-baking-soda pre-soak, consider adding a cup of white vinegar directly into the washing machine with the detergent and clothes.
-Don’t worry about vinegar smell lingering on the clothing; it washes out in the machine.
+If you don't have time to do a vinegar-and-bicarbonate-of-soda pre-soak, consider adding a cup of white vinegar directly into the washing machine with the detergent and clothes.
+Don't worry about vinegar smell lingering on the clothing; it washes out in the machine.

 3.Go Light on Laundry Detergent